Technical requirements for using the iCarpool app can be found here: App Requirements.

 Do I need to pay the driver separately?

-You do not have to pay the driver separately. iCarpool takes care of the transaction fully without any cash being involved.
-When your ride is complete, corresponding ride credits based on the distance you traveled are deducted from your account automatically.
+You should not pay the driver separately. iCarpool takes care of the transaction fully without any cash being involved.
 Of course, there’s no tipping – this ain’t taxi.

-How can iCarpool afford to charge only $0.26 per mile when other services like Taxi and ride for hire apps charge between $2 and $6 per mile?
+How come iCarpool is so affordable when other services like Taxi and ride for hire apps cost many times more?

 In case of taxi and other ride for hire services, drivers make a profit from the trip and the service is their primary or secondary job giving them income.
 Drivers take riders around on multiple trips throughout the day to earn money.